KevRyan2/fantasy-football-team-builder/README.md

 #### Total Points Target

-Once a team is built with this value, it will stop.
-Otherwise, it will keep trying.
+Team build will continue to rebuild the team until this value is met or it fails.

 ```javascript
 const pointsTarget = 150